MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 ### Suspend/resume PLM handling

-Suspend and resume, and PLM in general, work similarly in a Universal Windows app to the way they work on Xbox One; however, there are a few important differences to keep in mind:
+Suspend and resume, and PLM in general, work similarly in a Universal Windows app to the way they work on Xbox One (or later) consoles; however, there are a few important differences to keep in mind:

--   There is no **Constrained** state on the PC—this is an Xbox One exclusive concept.
+-   There is no **Constrained** state on the PC; this is an Xbox One (or later) exclusive concept.

 -   Suspending begins immediately when the title is minimized; for a way around this, see the section [Extended execution](#_Extended_execution).